Judging Criteria & Competitor Prep

 - If you have a demo/playable to show, embed a video in your PPT to be safe.
 Judges may not have time to PLAY through your prototype.

-- Use your mentor meetings and what you learned during the Day 1 sessions to fine tune your pitch prior to Saturday!
+- Use what you learned during the Day 1 sessions to fine tune your pitch prior to Saturday!

 - Be enthusiastic about your idea, but smart about how you present it.